The Meaning of "Account Closed by Creditor" on Credit Report?

 The remark "account closed by creditor" or a comment that a creditor closed your account doesn’t hurt your credit score.
 This type of comment isn't picked up by the credit scoring calculation.

-However, the act of having a credit card closed, whether by you or the creditor, can hurt your credit score.
+However, the act of having a credit card closed, whether by you or the creditor, can hurt your credit score by raising your credit utilization.
 For example, your credit score could be impacted by a closed credit card if you have a balance on the credit card or if you have high balances on all your other credit cards and this was the only card with significant available credit.
 You can minimize the impact to your credit score by paying off the balance on the closed credit card, even if you have to pay it off over a period of time.

 If the credit card issuer closed your account because of late payment or serious delinquency, those delinquencies will impact your credit score.
 These late payments will remain on your credit report for seven years, but they will hurt your credit score less as time passes and as you add positive information to your credit report.